truhy/helloworld_semihosting/readme.md

 This sample includes the project file for Eclipse IDE for Embedded C/C++ Developers but you will need to setup other things as described in my guide.

-You can find the guide from my website:
+You can find the guide on my website:
 [https://truhy.co.uk](https://truhy.co.uk)